phoenixframework/phoenix/guides/security.md

   user = Accounts.get_user_by_email(user_email)
 ```

 In the above example an attacker can simply change the submitted `user_email` string to an arbitrary value to perform an action as a different user.
-Using `conn.assigns.current_user` instead avoids this problem.
+Using `conn.assigns.current_user` avoids this problem.

 Related to the above concept, the design of Ecto in Phoenix takes the risk of mass assignment into consideration, because you have to explicitly define what parameters are allowed to be set from user supplied data.
 Consider a simple users schema: